-Felice Caivano, 413.552.2193, fcaivano@hcc.edu
+Benj Gleeksman, 413.552.2572, bgleeksman@hcc.edu

 In the Graphic Design Certificate program, students will develop the knowledge and skills necessary for success in the dynamic and rapidly changing field of Graphic Design.
 Students successfully completing the Graphic Design Certificate will produce a portfolio preparing them for entry-level design positions.
 An interview with the program coordinator is required for acceptance into the Graphic Design Certificate program.